Sports Scholars Programme

 We work closely with local, regional and national sports bodies to ensure that our sports scholars receive consistent and complimentary support to help them achieve their full potential.
 Our sports staff have worked with these organisations for many years developing excellent links with them to support our most talented sporting students.

 Scholars are expected to attend all training sessions for their sport as well as their strength and conditioning sessions, mentor meetings and any other support they are provided.
 They are expected to represent the school as much as is possible, although we will support them in gaining representative honour or playing high level sport around their school commitments.

 Scholars are expected to achieve good academic standards and act as a role model.

-Our new Sports Scholars Programme is a fantastic opportunity for young people and will enhance the already excellent provision Pocklington offers.
+Our Sports Scholars Programme is a fantastic opportunity for young people and enhances the already excellent provision Pocklington offers through the Athletic Development Programme for pupils up to Year 11.
 Becoming a Pocklington Sports Scholar will offer opportunities and challenges, but also the responsibility to always set and maintain the highest standards.
 We welcome applications from young people who will draw great benefit from and contribute significantly to the life of the School.

 David Byas, Director of Sport & former Yorkshire County Cricket Captain